piam/bjc-course/curriculum/02-loops-and-variables/labs/06-position-on-the-stage.md

 ---

-Exercise: Position on the stage
+Exercise- Position on the stage
 ===============================
 The sprite occupies a point(x,y) on the stage corresponding to the x- and y- axis.
 Here's a picture: